The Ramhurst Corn Mill

 Some time towards the end of the century, the Mill and what seems to have been an associated mill cottage are bought by Edward London, who owned land in the Hollanden (Hildenborough) area.
-Edward London died in 1806 and in his Will he leaves the Mill to his nephew, John London*, whose 1816 tombstone at Leigh describes him as a miller.
+Edward London died in 1806 and in his Will he leaves the Mill to his nephew, John London**, whose 1816 tombstone at Leigh describes him as a miller.
 John London took over the Mill and seems to have been the owner when the gunpowder company is being formed.
-The site was presumably bought either by the Children family or the new company in 1809/1811 because there are notes saying the old corn mill and the associated cottage had been knocked down in 1811.
+The site was presumably bought either by the Children family or the new company in 1809/1811 because there are notes saying the old corn mill and the associated cottage had been knocked down in 1811 – this would have allowed for the widening of hte mill stream during construction of the Powder Mills.
 (John London presumably did well from the sale because he built a house and windmill at Watts Cross in Hildenborough).

 Information primarily from Lawrence Biddle’s “Leigh in Kent”.